Fall-2025-COMP163/project-2-cbarnes547/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+## About my project

+My program creates a full character system where I use inheritance to build different classes like Warriors, Mages, and Rogues.
+I override shared methods so each character type attacks and behaves differently, which lets me demonstrate polymorphism.
+I also added weapons through composition, allowing characters to equip items that boost their damage.
+I use a provided battle engine to test stats, attacks, and special abilities in simple fight simulations.
+Overall, I built a project that shows my understanding of inheritance, method overriding, leveling systems, and unique class abilities working together in one program.
+The code itself contains character classes, player subclasses, weapon objects, special abilities, and a main test section that runs battles and prints out all results.